 1. TRAIN DU MONTENVERS

-At the top, there is a bar and a restaurant with a terrace overlooking the glacier, the Crystal Museum with a collection of gems and crystals collected in the massif (in the XVIII century, the first alpinist were actually crystal hunters) and the emblematic Refuge du Montenvers Hotel.
-Opened in 1880, this resort welcomed the first mountaineers visiting the glacier to explore this exotic wonder of nature.
-It is worth remarking that back then the glacier reached the same level as the hotel but, with the effects of climate change, it has dramatically reduced and now, to reach the glacier, it is needed to take a lift down and still go down hundreds of steps.
+Upon arrival, you can explore various facilities at the top, including a restaurant with a terrace overlooking the glacier, and the Crystal Museum with a remarkable collection of gems and crystals from the massif.
+The iconic Refuge du Montenvers Hotel, which opened in 1880, is also located here.
+This resort was the first to welcome mountaineers visiting the glacier to explore this wonder of nature.
+It is noteworthy that back then, the glacier reached the same level as the hotel.
+However, with the effects of climate change, the glacier has significantly reduced in size.
+To reach the glacier today, visitors need to take a lift down and then descend hundreds of steps.

 2. MER DE GLACE

-This glacier is one of the most unique places we have ever visited but also the saddest.
-Formed over the north face of the Alps mountain range (with no direct sun exposition), the glacier is the result of the accumulation of snow in winter which overcomes its melting during summer over centuries.
-Under its own weight and with a melting/refreezing process, the snow starts turning into a think layer of ice.
-The Mer de Glace is actually an affluence of two different glaciers, Géant and Leschaux, which flow from the Tacul massif of the Mont-Blanc.
+The Mer de Glace glacier is a breathtaking wonder of nature, but it's also a somber reminder of the effects of climate change.
+Located on the north face of the Alps, the glacier is formed from the accumulation of snow during winter, which overcomes its melting during summer, over centuries.
+With its own weight and a process of melting and refreezing, the snow transforms into a thick layer of ice.
+The glacier is actually a combination of two different glaciers, Géant and Leschaux, which flow from the Tacul massif of the Mont-Blanc.

 3. ICE CAVE